w3f/polkadot-wiki/docs/learn-consensus.md

 A notable distinction is that GRANDPA reaches agreements on chains rather than blocks, greatly speeding up the finalization process, even after long-term network partitioning or other networking failures.

+#### Protocol

+Please refer to heading 3 in [the paper](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) for a full description of the protocol.
+It is better to go to the source than copying the text here and butchering the Latex formatting.

+#### Implementation

+The [Rust implementation](https://github.com/paritytech/substrate/blob/master/srml/grandpa/src/lib.rs) is part of Substrate Runtime Module Library.

-For details on GRANDPA, please see the [GRANDPA page](learn-GRANDPA) on this wiki, or for even more detail, the [GRANDPA research page](http://research.web3.foundation/en/latest/polkadot/GRANDPA/) on the W3F Research pages.
+For even more detail, see the [GRANDPA research page](http://research.web3.foundation/en/latest/polkadot/GRANDPA/) on the W3F Research pages.

 ### BABE: Block Production